Oxalic acid: History

-The preparation of salts of oxalic acid (crab acid) from plants had been known, at least since 1745, when the Dutch botanist and physician Herman Boerhaave isolated a salt from wood sorrel.
+The preparation of salts of oxalic acid from plants had been known since at least 1745, when the Dutch botanist and physician Herman Boerhaave isolated a salt from wood sorrel, akin to kraft process.

 By 1773, François Pierre Savary of Fribourg, Switzerland had isolated oxalic acid from its salt in sorrel.

 In 1776, Swedish chemists Carl Wilhelm Scheele and Torbern Olof Bergman produced oxalic acid by reacting sugar with concentrated nitric acid; Scheele called the acid that resulted socker-syra or såcker-syra (sugar acid).
 By 1784, Scheele had shown that "sugar acid" and oxalic acid from natural sources were identical.
+The modern name was introduced (along with many other acid names) in 1787, by de Morveau, Lavoisier and co-authors.

 In 1824, the German chemist Friedrich Wöhler obtained oxalic acid by reacting cyanogen with ammonia in aqueous solution.
 This experiment may represent the first synthesis of a natural product.

-Preparation
+Production

+Industrial

-Oxalic acid is mainly manufactured by the oxidation of carbohydrates or glucose using nitric acid or air in the presence of vanadium pentoxide.
-A variety of precursors can be used including glycolic acid and ethylene glycol.
+Oxalic acid is mainly manufactured by the oxidation of carbohydrates like glucose using nitric acid or air in the presence of vanadium pentoxide.
+Another process uses oxygen to regenerate the nitric acid, using a variety of precursors including glycolic acid and ethylene glycol.
+As of 2011, this process was only used by Mitsubishi in Japan.
 A newer method entails oxidative carbonylation of alcohols to give the diesters of oxalic acid:

 These diesters are subsequently hydrolyzed to oxalic acid.
 Approximately 120,000 tonnes are produced annually.

 Historically oxalic acid was obtained exclusively by using caustics, such as sodium or potassium hydroxide, on sawdust, followed by acidification of the oxalate by mineral acids, such as sulfuric acid.
 Oxalic acid can also be formed by the heating of sodium formate in the presence of an alkaline catalyst.

-Laboratory methods
+Laboratory

 Although it can be readily purchased, oxalic acid can be prepared in the laboratory by oxidizing sucrose using nitric acid in the presence of a small amount of vanadium pentoxide as a catalyst.

-The hydrated solid can be dehydrated with heat or by azeotropic distillation.
+The dihydrate can be converted to the anhydrous form by heating or azeotropic distillation.

-Developed in the Netherlands, an electrocatalysis by a copper complex helps reduce carbon dioxide to oxalic acid; this conversion uses carbon dioxide as a feedstock to generate oxalic acid.